-- P= Gross vehicle mass as defined in paragraph 4 of annex 3. - M= Mass in running order as defined in paragraph 3 of annex 3. - N= Maximum number of simultaneous seating and standing positions excluding the driver seating position
+P = Gross vehicle mass as defined in paragraph 4 of annex 3.

+M = Mass in running order as defined in paragraph 3 of annex 3.

+N = Maximum number of simultaneous seating and standing positions excluding the driver seating position

 - 1.3.2.
 If there is a seat anchor for a removable seat, the removable seat is to be counted in the determination of the number of seating positions and of the pay mass.

-Seating position means any individual seat or any part of a bench seat intended to seat one person. - 1.3.3 Until the entry into force of a gtr on seats, contracting parties can use their own criteria to decide the number of seating positions. - 1.4.
+Seating position means any individual seat or any part of a bench seat intended to seat one person. - 1.3.3 Until there is a future action that resolves this issue, Contracting Parties can use their own criteria to decide the number of seating positions. - 1.4.
 "Special Purpose vehicle" means a vehicle sharing features with a vehicle of category 1 or 2 for performing a special function for which special body arrangement and/or equipment are necessary.
 Features shared with a category 1 or 2 vehicle shall be covered by the respective gtr.